EmbarkStudios/rust-ecosystem/README.md

 Partner with other companies & organizations

-Open source sponsorships:
+Contracting work

+## Sponsorships

+We believe that open source creators are integral to the success of the Rust ecosystem.
+We offer monetary sponsorship to several individuals and projects via Patreon and OpenCollective.
+You can see who we're currently supporting below:

 * Individual developers on [Patreon](https://www.patreon.com/embarkstudios/creators)

 * [Amethyst](https://amethyst.rs/) and [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer) on [OpenCollective](https://opencollective.com/embarkstudios)

-Contracting work
+## Work with us!

-For potential collaborations, feel free to reach out to us at [`opensource@embark-studios.com`](opensource@embark-studios.com).
+For potential collaborations, feel free to reach out to us at [`opensource@embark-studios.com`](mailto:opensource@embark-studios.com).

-Oh and we are also [hiring](https://embark.games/careers/) for full-time positions in Stockholm and remote.
+We are also [hiring](https://embark.games/careers/) for full-time positions in Stockholm!

 Let's go! 🚀